 Now, when I see travellers waiting at the luggage carousel, struggling with stairs or cobblestone, I smile knowing that everything I need is on my back and I’ve saved myself a few bucks to boot.

 I’ve travelled for a weekend road trip, two months in Central America, and even a month in Europe in the Winter with this bag and have never had an issue fitting everything into it.

 So, what do I use to keep my bag organized?
 Packing cubes of course.
-I used to use Ziploc bags, but packing cubes are more organized, and less noisy (nee: crinkly) in hostel dorm rooms at night and/or early morning – an important thing to consider as a backpacker!
+I used to use Ziploc bags, but packing cubes are more organized, and less noisy (nee: crinkly) in hostel dorm rooms at night and/or early morning – an important thing to consider!